mizzouceri/ArculusLearning/README.md

-# This is the MizzouDevOps web portal repo
+# This is the Arculus Learning Platform web portal repo
 -----------------------------------------------